 Experiments often require synchronising behavioural data with other systems such as video cameras or physiology recordings. pyControl provides a tool for data synchronisation that works by sending synchronisation pulses from pyControl to the other systems which need to be synchronised with it.
 The times when sync pulses occurred are recorded by each system in its own time reference frame and can then be used to convert times from one system into the reference frame of another using code provided in the tools folder.

 The sync pulse trains have random inter-pulse intervals which ensures there is a unique match between the inter-pulse-interval sequences recorded on each system, so it is always possible to identify which pulse corresponds to which even if some pulses are missing, e.g. due to forgetting to turn a system on till after the start of a session.
 This also makes it unambiguous whether two files come from the same session in the event of a file name mix-up.

 The only functionality a system needs to be synchronised in this way is the ability to record when digital input pulses occurred.
 This can be by explicitly storing timestamps, or implicitly, such as camera recording once each frame the state of an input pin (or whether an LED in the field of view is on or off).

 Sync pulse generation¶

 Sync pulse trains are generated by pyControl using the Rsync object.
-A single Rsync should be used to synchronise all external systems, so that they all recieve the same sync pulse train.
+A single Rsync should be used to synchronise all external systems, so that they all receive the same sync pulse train.
 This can be achieved physically by outputting the signal on one of the breakout board BNC connectors and using BNC T-junction adapters (e.g. this) to split the signal to the different systems.

 class Rsync(pin, event_name='rsync', mean_IPI=5000, pulse_dur=50)